VeerX-27G/ConceptConnect-AI/README.md

 ---

-## Notes
+## Note

-- This project is currently intended for personal, local use only — it is not set up for deployment or multi-user access (CORS is left open and there's no authentication, both of which are fine for `localhost` but not for a public server).
+This project is currently intended for personal, local use only — it is not set up for deployment or multi-user access (CORS is left open and there's no authentication, both of which are fine for `localhost` but not for a public server).
-- Make sure the model name in your `.env` is a real, valid model available to your OpenAI account, or quiz generation will fail.